 Set Up Our Workspace#

-We are going to use the CIFAR10 dataset with a ResNet56 model, and some standard optimization settings.
-For the purposes of this notebook, we’ll choose very large batch size, and also increase the image size to 96x 96, such that you would typically hit CUDA Out-of-Memory errors on most GPUs.
+We are going to use the CIFAR-10 dataset with a ResNet-56 model and some standard optimization settings.
+For the purposes of this tutorial, we’ll choose a very large batch size and increase the image size to 96x96.
+These settings will cause CUDA Out-of-Memory errors on most GPUs.

 import torch import composer from torchvision import datasets, transforms torch.manual_seed(42) # For replicability data_directory = "./data" # Normalization constants mean = (0.507, 0.487, 0.441) std = (0.267, 0.256, 0.276) # choose a very large batch size batch_size = 2048 cifar10_transforms = transforms.Compose([ transforms.ToTensor(), transforms.Normalize(mean, std), transforms.Resize(size=[96, 96]) # choose a large image size ]) train_dataset = datasets.CIFAR10(data_directory, train=True, download=True, transform=cifar10_transforms) test_dataset = datasets.CIFAR10(data_directory, train=False, download=True, transform=cifar10_transforms) train_dataloader = torch.utils.data.DataLoader(train_dataset, batch_size=batch_size, shuffle=True) test_dataloader = torch.utils.data.DataLoader(test_dataset, batch_size=batch_size, shuffle=True)

 from composer import models model = models.composer_resnet_cifar(model_name='resnet_56', num_classes=10) optimizer = composer.optim.DecoupledSGDW( model.parameters(), # Model parameters to update lr=0.05, momentum=0.9, )

 Now we run our trainer code with the